Damdev-95/docker-projects/README.md

 - Place contents to be served into the `display` directory.
 - Create a Dockerfile at the root of the project with the following content: https://github.com/15Dkatz/docker-guides/blob/master/serve/Dockerfile
-- Build the image: `docker build . -t docker/serve`
+- Build the image:
+`docker build . -t docker/serve`
 - Run a container with the image, and map the host’s 3001 port to the container’s 5000 port:
 `docker run --name=serve -p=3001:5000 docker/serve`
-- visit http://localhost:5000 in a browser.
+- visit http://localhost:5000 in a browser